team6036/peninsulaportal/docs/presets/MAIN.md

 ## Appearance

 ### Theme
 The current application theme.
 Feel free to pick from the list supplied.
+Some history: This project initially started as RoboView, a simpler version of AdvantageScope, with only basic graphing and viewing abilities.
+The "Legacy" theme is this old application's theme, before it was switched to "Space Steel"

 ### Holiday
 The current application holiday!